Snapwhiz914/python-GroupMeApi/README.md

 # GroupMe API Python Wrapper

-A simple python library that aims to encompass all features of GroupMe present in thier documentation in (dev.groupme.com)[https://dev.groupme.com/docs/v3]
+A simple python library that aims to encompass all features of GroupMe present in thier documentation in[https://dev.groupme.com/docs/v3

 ### Use Cases